Understanding JWT: How It Works, Use Cases, and Best Practices

 🛡️ What is JWT?

 At its core, a JWT is just a string that contains some data (called claims) that can be verified and trusted because it’s digitally signed.
-This signature ensures that the data hasn’t been tampered with.
+This signature ensures the data hasn’t been tampered with.

 📦 JWT Structure